American Indian boarding schools in Wisconsin: Oneida Boarding School

 The Oneida Boarding School, located on the Oneida Reservation in Oneida, Wisconsin, operated from 1893 to 1918.
 In 1887, the United States government planned to establish a boarding school on the Oneida reservation as an incentive for the Oneida Nation to accept the subdivision of land according to the Dawes General Allotment Act of 1887.
 The Oneida Boarding School opened on March 27, 1893, after one year of construction.
 By 1899 the Oneida Boarding School enrolled 131 students and 5 staff members in attendance.

 Children could attend school on this 151-acre site at no monetary cost to the parents.
 The curriculum focused mainly on skills such as those needed for farming and housekeeping, as the area was rural.
 The school prohibited students from speaking their native language, so students who did not understand any English hid from supervisors in order to speak freely and avoid whippings.

 In 1907, Dennison Wheelock's proposal turned the boarding school into a day school.
 Due to financial issues, the school closed in 1918 after the United States entered World War I. Some Oneida parents protested, as they wanted to maintain formal US government educational opportunities for their children.

 In 1924, the school was purchased by the Catholic Diocese of Green Bay.
-It reopened the institution as a boarding school for both boys and girls, named the Guardian Angel Boarding School and staffed by members of ??.
+It reopened the institution as a boarding school for both boys and girls, named the Guardian Angel Boarding School.

 It was closed in 1954 and adapted for use as the Sacred Heart Seminary for training Catholic priests.
 The seminary operated for two decades.

 In 1976, after passage of the Indian Self-Determination and Education Assistance Act, the Oneida Nation leased the space from the diocese.
 They opened their own education office in the school buildings and contracted with the BIA to manage the education of their children.
 In 1984 the Oneida took total ownership of the school site by purchasing it from the Diocese of Green Bay.
 They renamed the facility as the Norbert Hill Center.

+In 2024, a report from the Department of the Interior stated that at least two children who died during their time at the school between 1893 and 1919 had been identified.